 In the Account Module, click the Payment dropdown, Income Transfer.

-The income transfer manager is used to correct family balances with unallocated payments and transfer overpayments and unearned income to outstanding charges.
+The income transfer manager is used to edit existing transfers, correct family balances with unallocated payments (including insurance payments), and transfer overpayments and unearned income to outstanding charges.

-Ok: Post the income transfer as a line item to the patient account, along with the automatic transfer of any unallocated insurance and patient payments.
+Close: Post the income transfer as a line item to the patient account and exit the income transfer manager.
 Income allocated to providers/clinics/procedures for multiple family members will post to each patient account.

-If all items in the income sources grid were selected for transfer, the transfer manager will attempt to allocate any unearned income and negative adjustments to procedures, positive adjustments, and payment plan charges.
-Income from overpaid procedures is re-allocated to another outstanding charge.
+The transfer button will move any unallocated income and negative adjustments to the default unearned type (e.g. prepayment) then allocate all unearned income on the family to procedures, positives adjustments, and payment plan charges with a remaining balance.
+Patient income from overpaid procedures is re-allocated to another outstanding charge.
 All income transferred is applied to the oldest charges with at least one matching provider/patient/clinic combination in the order below.

 The negative supplemental entry is made for the same provider, payment, and write-off amount as the original payment.
 This subtracts the payment from the claim to re-distribute to the claim procedures.